osilander/bacterial-genomics-intro/ngs-variantcalling/index.rst

 |freebayes| adds some extra information to the vcf-files it creates.
 This allows for some more detailed filtering.
-This strategy will *not* work on the |vcftools| mpileup called variants Here we filter, based on some recommendation form the developer of |freebayes|:
+This strategy will *not* work on the |vcftools| mpileup called variants Here we filter, based on some recommendations from the developer of |freebayes|:

 .. code:: bash